Are you looking for the best things to do in Kotor, Montenegro?

 Leaving Old Town Kotor through the Western Gate, cross the busy Jadranski Put, and meander along the crystal clear turquoise waters.
 The traffic can be very heavy so cross the busy street very carefully.

 Since boat tours are some of the most popular activities in Kotor, make sure to book in advance!

 You will have a wonderful time taking in the landscape from the water.
 Many tours offer breaks for snorkeling too.

 One of the coolest places to visit in Montenegro is the Blue Cave.
 You will be amazed by the vivid blue water as you swim in the unique cave.

 See Our Lady Of The Rocks Church In Kotor Bay

-On a man-made island deep into the Bay of Kotor, you will see Gospa od Skrpjela, Our Lady of the Rocks Church.
+On a man-made island in the Bay of Kotor, you will see Gospa od Skrpjela, which translates to Our Lady of the Rocks Church.

 Italian artists’ works are also displayed, including one fifteenth-century masterpiece called Our Lady of the Rocks.

 One tradition has it that, after a shipwreck, fishermen found a sea rock with the Holy Mother of God and the Infant Child on it.